Alcohol-Free Drinks in Recovery: The Honest Answer

 This is the article we approached most carefully.
 If you're in recovery, the question of whether AF drinks help or harm isn't academic.
-It's personal and the stakes are high.
+It's personal.

 We're not going to tell you what to do.
-We're going to lay out what the evidence says, what recovery organisations advise, and what the genuine debates are.
+We're going to lay out what the evidence says, what clinicians advise, and what the genuine debates are.
 The decision is yours, ideally made with support from people who know your situation.

 The Short Answer

 There isn't one.
-The recovery community is genuinely divided.
-Alcoholics Anonymous has no official position.
+Clinicians are genuinely divided.
+Alcoholics Anonymous has not published a formal position.
 Healthcare professionals offer different guidance depending on the individual.
 What helps one person in recovery may harm another.

 That ambiguity isn't satisfying, but it's honest.